Open-flavor strong decays of open-charm and open-bottom mesons in the $^3P_0$ model: Formalism

-The spectrum of open-charm and open-bottom states, obtained by solving the eigenvalue problem of Eq. (\ref{eqn:H-GI}) with the values of the model paramaters of Table \ref{tab:Parametri-GI}, is reported in Tables \ref{tab:strong-decays-D}-\ref{tab:strong-decays-Bc}, third column.
-See also the results of Ref. \cite{Godfrey:2004ya}, where the author computed the spectrum of $B_c$ mesons within the relativized QM \cite{Godfrey:1985xj} up to an energy of 7.5 GeV.
+The spectrum of open-charm and open-bottom states, obtained by solving the eigenvalue problem of Eq. (\ref{eqn:H-GI}) with the values of the model paramaters of Ref. \cite{Godfrey:1985xj}, is reported in Tables \ref{tab:strong-decays-D}-\ref{tab:strong-decays-Bc}, third column.